James-Le-Cornu/RELION-2D-AngleDistribution/README.md

 ## Features

--Reads Euler angles (`rlnAngleRot`, `rlnAngleTilt`, `rlnAnglePsi`) from a RELION STAR file.
+- Reads Euler angles (`rlnAngleRot`, `rlnAngleTilt`, `rlnAnglePsi`) from a RELION STAR file.
--Converts Euler angles to particle viewing vectors and then to azimuth/elevation coordinates.
+- Converts Euler angles to particle viewing vectors and then to azimuth/elevation coordinates.
--Creates a 2D histogram of particle orientations.
+- Creates a 2D histogram of particle orientations.
--Plots a **log-scaled heatmap** to emphasize both low- and high-density regions.
+- Plots a **log-scaled heatmap** to emphasize both low- and high-density regions.
--Automatically computes the number of bins based on particle count (dynamic binning).
+- Automatically computes the number of bins based on particle count (dynamic binning).
--Optional grid lines for better visual reference.
+- Optional grid lines for better visual reference.
--X-axis and Y-axis labeled with **π-based notation**.
+- X-axis and Y-axis labeled with **π-based notation**.
--Automatically verifies that all particles are accounted for in the histogram.
+- Automatically verifies that all particles are accounted for in the histogram.
--Saves the heatmap as a PNG image.
+- Saves the heatmap as a PNG image.

 ---